Anderson Carriage Co. (1907-1910)

 Detroit Electric showing a radiator script (1912) vancouver electric vehicle association |

-From 1911, the Detroit Electric company name changed to the Anderson Electric Car Company, which appeared on the hub emblems, sill plates, step plates and nameplates, see examples shown below.
+From 1911, the Detroit Electric company name changed to the Anderson Electric Car Company, which appeared on the hub emblems, sill plates, step plates, running boards and nameplates, see examples shown below.

 This is a Detroit Electric wood wheel hub emblem (1911-1918) mjs Size: 48mm diameter MM: Unknown |

-The following is a Detroit Electric wire wheel hub emblem.
-This Detroit Electric hub emblem is scarce.
+The following are Detroit Electric wire wheel hub emblems.
+These Detroit Electric hub emblems are scarce.

 The following is an Anderson Electric Car Company Detroit Electric sill plate: